 As is often the case in a small town, Dallas doesn't have a public transportation system that people use for their commute.

-The education level of Dallas citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.08% of adults 25 and older in Dallas have a college degree.
+In terms of college education, Dallas is nearly on par with the US average for all cities of 21.84%: 17.08% of adults 25 and older in Dallas have a bachelor's degree or advanced degree.

 The per capita income in Dallas in 2022 was $28,083, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,332 for a family of four.
 However, Dallas contains both very wealthy and poor people as well.